Sangamon River at Riverton Reach 2, IL

 5/28/2004 5060.0 2018.9 10.27 2.51 0.000195 0.038

 Description of Channel.--This is a natural channel in a straight reach.
-Bed material consists of sand and gravel.
-The banks are bare earth, shales, clay, and sand.
-Cross-sectional geometry is of trapezoidal shape and longitudinal variations are from deeper and wider at upstream to shallower and narrower at downstream.
-The bottom width ranges from approximately 100 to 150 ft; bank height varies from 16 to 12 ft; and top width of the channel varies approximately from 200 to 250 ft.
+Bed materials consist of sand and gravel.
+The banks are bare earth, shales, clay and sand.
+Cross-sectional geometry is of trapezoidal shape and longitudinal variations are from deeper and wider upstream to shallower and narrower downstream.
+The bottom width ranges from approximately 100 to 150 ft.
+Bank height varies from 12 to 16 ft and top width of the channel varies approximately from 200 to 250 ft.
 Sandbars were observed on the relatively flat streambed.
-The channel has wide flood plains but only in-channel events are used in the study.
+The channel has wide flood plains but only in-channel events were used in the study.

 Floods.--Maximum discharge, 68,700 ft3/s, May 19, 1943, gage height, 31.52 ft, from graph based on gage readings.